metalsonic21/SBD1-Reading-club/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project uses an OLTP relational database that automates the following business processes
+This project uses an OLTP relational database that automates the following business processes:

 1. Club administration: (includes associations with other clubs): Reading clubs management, member's maintenance (payment control) and books management
 2. Meetings administration: Manage the monthly calendar of reunions, book picking, and moderator's assignation, assistance control and discussions
 3. Planning and execution of acted presentations (includes cast), manage the monthly calendar of presentations and actors or presentations ratings

 ### Built With